-But, there are a few beauty tricks that can revive your tired eyes.
-From eye-brightening drops to makeup hacks, we've got eight tips to help your eyes look white, sparkly, and worthy of their own close-up.
-Keep scrolling for eight editor-approved tips and tricks for how to whiten your eyes and brighten a dull eye area.
+But, there are a few beauty and wellness tricks that can revive your tired eyes.
+From eye-brightening drops to makeup hacks, we've got tips from the experts to help your eyes look white, sparkly, and worthy of their own close-up.

-This one might be a no-brainer, but when it comes to itchy red eyes, nothing works as efficiently as eye drops.
+This one might be a no-brainer, but when it comes to itchy red eyes, nothing works like eye drops.
 You might see improvement from using whichever bottle you find first at the drugstore, but for really noticeable results, ditch your standard eye drops and pick up one of the formulas beauty editors and makeup artists rely on instead.
-One long-time backstage beauty favorite is a Japanese redness-relieving solution called Rohto’s Cooling Eye Drops ($4).
-The tingling may be a little off-putting at first, but once you get past the initial shock, your eyes will be sparkling for eight hours straight.
-Or try Innoxa’s Gouttes Bleues ($13), a French secret for canceling out hints of red and yellow.
-These drops, which are actually blue in color, have all the hydrating and soothing qualities of a normal eye drop solution but with the added benefit of instant color correction.
+Matin's pick is Lumify but makeup artists also love Rohto’s Cooling Eye Drops ($5) and Innoxa’s Gouttes Bleues ($16), a French secret for canceling out hints of red and yellow.

 Open Your Eyes With a Curler